Our Mission is present theatre that

-Jarrott Productions’ goal is to present the highest quality product on stage, utilizing the best and brightest talent available in the local theatre community.
-In our brief history, we have been recognized for our work with nominations for dozens of awards from groups including Broadway World Austin, Central Texas Excellence in Theatre Awards, the B. Iden Payne Committee, and the Austin Critics Table, and have won several times.
+Since 2015 we have been recognized for our work with awards and award nominations from groups including Broadway World Austin, Central Texas Excellence in Theatre Awards, the B. Iden Payne Committee, and the Austin Critics Table.
 Critical reviews have been uniformly positive across the board for each of our productions, and our patrons are among the most loyal in Austin.

-It is also our goal to mentor aspiring young theatre students.
-Toward that end we have employed students from St. Edward's University, Texas State University, the University of Texas, Huntington-Surrey Prep School, Round Rock High School and Cedar Ridge High School in paid positions as actors and/or part of our production staff.
+It has been our objective since day one to mentor aspiring young theatre students.
+Toward that end we have employed students from St. Edward's University, Texas State University, the University of Texas, Austin Community College, Huntington-Surrey Prep School, Round Rock High School and Cedar Ridge High School in paid positions as actors and/or part of our production staff.

 DAVID R. JARROTT, PRODUCING ARTISTIC DIRECTOR